Pascal488/10Task_in_Javascript/README.md

-> All codes written simple and clean,welcome have a look below..
+> All codes written simple and clean
 >
-> And all task are live hosted in Amazon we services AWS
+> And all task are live hosted in Amazon web services AWS
 >
 > ![AWS](https://img.shields.io/badge/S3-Bucket-yellowgreen)
 >